eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

   * log: appends a file named "rack-log.txt" with a new log entry.

 ### rack-log.txt
-* An EXAMPLE of this log is included in the repo
+* An EXAMPLE of this log is included in this repo
 * delete or rename this before running emulations (otherwise data will just be appended to the log)
 * This is the log the Rack class makes when it detects a change in status
+* This is the log FlaskBikeRackDisplay.py reads from to determine what data to display to users.

 ### FlaskBikeRackDisplay.py
 * Is the main Flask python file that genrates the local hosted web application that displays the rack data.
-* Calls formateBayData() to get information and produce a displayable information from the log-rack.txt
+* Calls formateBayData() to get information and produce a displayable information from the rack-log.txt
 * Calls and executes the variouse HTML files located in the Templates folder